cdpxe/NELphase/documentation/README.md

 NELTool was currently used to perform experiments for the following scientific projects:

+- **Verification of Experiments of the Adaptive Warden**: The adaptive warden implemented in (Chourib et al., 2021) used the NEL code for verifying plausibility of experimental results.
 - **Invention of a Dynamic Warden**: Testing how a new type of active warden, a so-called *dynamic warden*, performs in terms of combating NEL-capable covert channels.
-The publication appeared in the A-journal *Future Generation Computer Systems* (FGCS, impact factor 4,6) as (Mazurczyk et al., 2019).
+The publication appeared in the journal *Future Generation Computer Systems* (FGCS) as (Mazurczyk et al., 2019).

 If you used NELTool for your experiments, let me know and I am happy to link your research here.